reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 export const selectUserById = createSelector( selectAllUsers,
-  (state, userId) => userId,
-  (users, userId) => users.find(user => user.id === userId)
+  (state: RootState, userId: string) => userId, (users, userId) => users.find(user => user.id === userId)
 )

+export const selectCurrentUser = (state: RootState) => {
+  const currentUsername = selectCurrentUsername(state)
+  if (currentUsername) {
+    return selectUserById(state, currentUsername)
+  }
+}
 // highlight-end

-/* Temporarily ignore selectors - we'll come back to this later export const {
+/* Temporarily ignore adapter selectors - we'll come back to this later export const { selectAll: selectAllUsers, selectById: selectUserById } = usersAdapter.getSelectors( (state: RootState) => state.users,
-  selectAll: selectAllUsers,
-  selectById: selectUserById,
-} = usersAdapter.getSelectors((state) => state.users)
+)
 */
 ```

+We start by creating a specific `selectUsersResult` selector instance that knows how to retrieve the right cache entry.

 Once we have that initial `selectUsersResult` selector, we can replace the existing `selectAllUsers` selector with one that returns the array of users from the cache result, and then replace `selectUserById` with one that finds the right user from that array.

 For now we're going to comment out those selectors from the `usersAdapter` - we're going to make another change later that switches back to using those.

-Our components are already importing `selectAllUsers` and `selectUserById`, so this change should just work!
+Our components are already importing `selectAllUsers`, `selectUserById`, and `selectCurrentUser`, so this change should just work!
 Try refreshing the page and clicking through the posts list and single post view.
 The correct user names should appear in each displayed post, and in the dropdown in the `<AddPostForm>`.

+**Note that this is a great example of how using selectors makes the code more maintainable!** We already had our components calling these selectors, so they don't care whether the data is coming from the existing `usersSlice` state, or from an RTK Query cache entry, as long as the selectors return the expected data.
+We were able to change out the selector implementations and _didn't_ have to update the UI components at all.

-Since the `usersSlice` is no longer even being used at all, we can go ahead and delete the `createSlice` call from this file, and remove `users: usersReducer` from our store setup.
+Since the `usersSlice` state is no longer even being used at all, we can go ahead and delete the `const usersSlice = createSlice()` call and the `fetchUsers` thunk from this file, and remove `users: usersReducer` from our store setup.
 We've still got a couple bits of code that reference `postsSlice`, so we can't quite remove that yet - we'll get to that shortly.

 ### Injecting Endpoints